Inotrandom/Dyver/README.md

 ### Getting Started
 Ready to jump on-deck and help us develop Dyver?
 Wonderful!

 The best first place to look will be the `issues` tab on GitHub.
-There, you will find an up-to-date list of all of our tasks and their status.
-Grab a `good first issue`, create a fork, and get to work!
+There, you will find an up-to-date list of all of our tasks and their statuses.
+Grab a `good first issue` and get to work!
 We recommend you read/write documentation if you're still stuck on where to begin.

 ### Conventions
 Keep the code clean!